-- Prevent the conversion of agricultural lands to suburban (e.g. non-farm) uses. - Support opportunities for affordable farmworker housing to reduce pressure for non-farm uses on agricultural land. - Support the creation and development of food hubs and other initiatives that can increase food production. - Support opportunities to strengthen the local food system through the creation of food storage, processing and distribution centres within suburban (e.g. serviced) lands and adjacent to population centres.
+- Prevent the conversion of agricultural lands both within and outside the ALR to suburban (e.g., non-farm) uses. - Support opportunities for affordable farmworker housing to reduce pressure for nonfarm uses on agricultural land. - Support the creation and development of food hubs and other initiatives that can increase food production. - Support opportunities to strengthen the local food system through the creation of food storage, processing and distribution centres within suburban (e.g, serviced) lands and adjacent to population centres. - Support the growing of food in suburban areas.

-- Support opportunities to strengthen the local food system through seasonal farmer's markets. - Support opportunities for affordable farmworker housing to reduce pressure for non-farm uses on agricultural land. - Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/ or nutrient cycling/composting) within programming and design of public spaces.
+- Support opportunities to strengthen the local food system through seasonal farmer's markets. - Support opportunities for affordable farmworker housing to reduce pressure for nonfarm uses on agricultural land. - Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/or nutrient cycling/composting) within programming and design of public spaces. - Support the growing of food in village areas.

-- Support opportunities for permanent market spaces to support local producers year-round. - Support opportunities for affordable farmworker housing to reduce pressure for non-farm uses on agricultural land. - Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/ or nutrient cycling/composting) within programming and design of public spaces.
+- Support opportunities for permanent market spaces to support local producers year-round. - Support opportunities for affordable farmworker housing to reduce pressure for nonfarm uses on agricultural land. - Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/or nutrient cycling/composting) within programming and design of public spaces. - Support the growing of food in urban areas.

-- Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/ or nutrient cycling/composting) within programming and design of public spaces. - Consider waste-to-energy opportunities to support agricultural production.
+- Support plans that incorporate local food systems (production, processing, storage, distribution, consumption and/or nutrient cycling/composting) within programming and design of public spaces. - Consider waste-to-energy opportunities to support agricultural production.